 No job is perfect, and even though self-employment has its perks, there are some downsides like anything else.

-One of the main problems that arise when working for yourself is making sure you have work.
+One of the main problems arising when working for yourself is ensuring you have work.
 When you’re the boss, it’s down to you to find customers/clients or at least encourage them to find you.

 You’ll find yourself wearing many hats when you run your own business, and one of those will be as a marketer.